Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Code (`)
 For the "computer voice" font within body text, use back-ticks (\`).
 For example, refer to an element named `foo` as "the `foo` element."

 For code blocks—that is, one or more code lines that are separate from body text—place a line of three back-ticks (```) above and below the code block.
 For indentation within code, either use a tab character or enter three spaces per "tab."
 An example (using the tab character) follows.
+Note that color highlighting in code will show up only on the web page and not in GitHub's preview.

->**Note:** Even a single line of code should be formatted in this way, otherwise Markdown's highlighting within code will not appear.
+>**Note:** Even a single line of code should be formatted this way (not with just single back-ticks around it on the same line), otherwise the color highlighting will not appear on the web page.

 ```
 src = new File(argv[2], "r");